Magisk-Modules-Alt-Repo/microg_installer/README.md

 GsfProxy needs to be an system app for some third-party apps.

-Currently, GmsCore 0.2.8.17785-mapbox, GsfProxy 0.1.0 and DroidGuard Helper 0.1.0 are bundled in the module.
+Currently, GmsCore 0.2.10, GsfProxy 0.1.0 and DroidGuard Helper 0.1.0 are bundled in the module.

 **Note**: Install this module before installing any GMS-dependent apps, as well as do not disable it after installing such apps, unless you know what you're doing.

+## Installation
+- Install the module
+- [IMPORTANT] Install the APK from the module (can be downloaded [here](https://github.com/nift4/microg_installer_revived/raw/master/system/priv-app/GmsCore/GmsCore.apk) ) manually.
+- Choose an solution for [Signature spoofing](https://github.com/microg/android_packages_apps_GmsCore/wiki/Signature-Spoofing)

 ## Doesn't NanoDroid fix the problem?